Sun-GlycoLab/SpecGP/README.md

 # SpecGP
 A Transformer-Based Model for Predicting Energy-adaptable Structural Spectra of Glycopeptides.

+The source code can be obtained via the Code Ocean repository link provided in the manuscript.

-The code will be made public soon.
+The GitHub repository will be made public after the article is published.